 The award of $1,000 is to recognize public service activities that relate closely to teaching and research and reflect professional and academic expertise.
 The service activities may occur outside the University in local, state, national or international arenas.

-- A short statement describing the nominee’s service to public service and details of any accomplishments related to that service.
+- A nomination letter describing the nominee’s work and contributions to public service and details of any accomplishments related to that service.
+(Required)

 - Supporting statements (optional)